GlenDC/0-stor/test/README.md

 You have to install an environment to run this test suite against it.
 You can install it manually or trigger it from the Travis dashboard.

 ## 1- Travis Environment:
+**Hint:**
+Triggering it with the default prameters values will use $TRAVIS_BRANCH to install zstor and run test all test cases agains it.

 Here is the travis pramaters description to fire the test suite:
 ```yaml
 TEST_CASE=test_suite/test_cases